 There’s a traditional Russian Orthodox icon that depicts the Seven Youths of Ephesus, a legendary group of persecuted Christians who were sealed inside a cave in Turkey in the third century A.D. but emerged 300 years later, following a miraculous slumber, into a different world.
 During eight decades of atheist Soviet rule, the Russian Orthodox Church entered a metaphorically similar hibernation, as it was forced from the center of Russian society to the margins and cut off from most meaningful intellectual and theological engagement with the broader world.

 In the post-Soviet era, the Russian Orthodox Church has found a new place in the culture and politics of Russia, but its bishops and theologians have often found it challenging to contextualize the faith they have sustained.
-In particular, the Russian Orthodox Church missed out on a century of often fruitful theological and philosophical investigation into the ways that churches can integrate the discoveries of science and the methods of analytic philosophy.
+In particular, the Russian Orthodox Church missed out on many decades of fruitful theological research that aimed to integrate the discoveries of science and the methods of analytic philosophy.

-The St. Gregory the Theologian Charity Foundation is one organization working to help a new generation of Russian Orthodox leaders be ever more awake to religious, philosophical, and scientific discourse.
-The institution has strong backing from the church leadership — it was founded in 2010 by Archbishop (now Metropolitan) Hilarion at the direction of Patriarch Kiril, the church’s global leader.
-Its offices are located within the walled compound of the Danilov Monastery, the headquarters of the Russian Orthodox Church.
+The St. Gregory the Theologian Charity Foundation is one organization working to help the next generation of Russian Orthodox leaders have greater facility navigating the relations between contemporary discourse in religious, philosophical, and scientific thought.
+The institution has strong support from the church leadership — it was founded in 2010 by Archbishop (now Metropolitan) Hilarion at the direction of Patriarch Kiril, the church’s global leader.
+Its offices are located at the Danilov Monastery, the headquarters of the Russian Orthodox Church.

-With assistance from the John Templeton Foundation, the St. Gregory the Theologian Charity is carrying out a three-year plan to train future theology professors and bishops to engage their theology with contemporary science and philosophy.
-The hope is that these leaders will then be able to share their insights with present and future generations of Russian Orthodox believers and with the broader culture.
+With assistance from the John Templeton Foundation, St. Gregory is carrying out a three-year plan to train future theology professors and bishops to consider ways in which Orthodox theology intersects with contemporary science and philosophy.
+The aim is to produce leaders who can share their insights with present and future generations of Russian Orthodox believers and with the broader culture.

 OPENING THE DIALOGUE

-The grant includes a survey of all Russian Orthodox Church seminaries to help leaders understand where science and analytic philosophy are and aren’t being currently taught.
-It is also funding some 30 academic visits and 12 fellowships for longer-term study at Western seminaries and divinity schools including Yale, Duke, and Notre Dame, as well as the creation of 24 new courses at the Russian Orthodox Church’s Postgraduate School and 18 three-day courses to be taught by visiting professors from Western institutions.
+The project has numerous components including a survey of all Russian Orthodox Church seminaries to help leaders understand where science and analytic philosophy are and aren’t being currently taught.
+It also supports 30 academic visits and 12 fellowships for longer-term study by current and future theological leaders at Western seminaries and divinity schools including Yale, Duke, and Notre Dame.
+In addition, 18 three-day courses will be taught at the Postgraduate school by visiting professors from Western institutions.
+Finally, the project will support the creation of 24 new courses at the Russian Orthodox Church’s Postgraduate School.

-“We need to import the West’s scientific heritage and build our own school on this heritage,” says Leonid Sevastianov, executive director of the St. Gregory the Theologian Charity Foundation.
+Church leaders have been emphatic about the importance of the project as the Church moves into the twenty first century.
+“We need to import the West’s scientific heritage and build our own school on this heritage,” says Leonid Sevastianov, executive director of St. Gregory.
 “So far it’s been beneficial because it’s opened the dialogue and opened our way of thinking.”

 “In Russian society, the Orthodox Church needs to be more pragmatic, more analytical,” Sevastianov says.
-“Its leaders need to have some kind of scientific religious dialogue.”
+“Its leaders need to have sustained scientific religious dialogue.”